AndrejaCH/MechaCar_Statistical_Analysis/README.md

 Figure 2: Summary Statistics on Suspension Coils for All Lots.
 </p>

 **Each lot individually** The current manufacturing data partially meet this design specification for each lot separately.
-According to the results *(Figure 2)* shows that Lot 1 and Lot 2 meet the design specification with a variance is 1.15 and 10.13 PSI respectively, and it is within requirements of not exceeding variance 100 PSI.
+According to the results *(Figure 2)*, it shows that Lot 1 and Lot 2 meet the design specification with a variance is 1.15 and 10.13 PSI respectively, and it is within requirements of not exceeding variance 100 PSI.
 Lot 3 does not meet the design specification, because of its variance of 220.01 PSI and that exceed the requirements variance of 100 PSI.

 <p align="center">
 <img src="Graphics/D2LotSummary.PNG" width="45%" height="45%">